 Reducing our energy use

-We are accredited to the ISO 50001 energy management system.
+We are certified to the ISO 50001 energy management system.
 This ensures effective monitoring and measurement of our usage and emissions.
-In addition to this we are:

 Monitoring and reducing Scope 3 emissions

 Progress against targets is monitored on an ongoing basis, using a projection tool that predicts the impacts of potential projects.
 This tool was developed as part of a consultancy project and populated by a master's degree student as part of their studies.
 You can find out more on our education pages.

 The University is also working towards calculating and reporting Scope 3 emissions.
 See our travel monitoring page for information on how we're reducing our business travel impact.